Our latest conference(Feb 2016) Comments by Dr. Ibtehal M. Aburezeq Director of Development & Follow-up Al Ain Univ. of

 Volker Kieber and Joseph Azzopardi in Gottenheim

-Across the Atlantic, two persons stood out in IJAS’ success in Europe.
+On the other side of the Atlantic, two persons have stood out in IJAS’ success in Europe.
 One was Volker Kieber who jettisoned IJAS beyond its American base to link up with Eucor, the Upper Rhine University with campuses in three European countries.
-As a result of this university partnership, IJAS has been on a tear solidifying its European program.
+As a result of this university partnership, IJAS went on a tear solidifying its European program.
 The other highly productive relationship happened shortly thereafter with the University of Malta.
 With a campus in the center of the Mediterranean and historical ties to the Knights of Malta at the Anglo-American University in the Czech Republic, this resulted in a continuation of conferences in various European countries.
 The University of Malta’s Joseph Azzopardi, a Department Chair fluent in German, further nurtured IJAS’ close relationship with German and Austrian universities which sponsor a number of IJAS’ conferences.

 Eucor Director B. Finger addressing IJAS delegates

 In line with the above developments, IJAS' editorial board actively solicited international research.
-Today, IJAS' articles are indexed or accessed in (i) WorldCat, (ii) Ulrich's serials directory, (iii) Cabell's directories of Educational Curriculum & Methods and Educational Psychology and Administration, (iv) ProQuest, (v) Pol-On, the Polish scholarly bibliography operated by the University of Warsaw, (vi) Genamics, (vii) the Excellence in Research for Australia (ERA 2012) list compiled by the Australian Research Council, (viii) EBSCO, and (ix) Google Scholar - click here.
+Today, IJAS' articles are indexed or accessed in (i) WorldCat, (ii) Ulrich's serials directory, (iii) Cabell's directories of Educational Curriculum & Methods and Educational Psychology and Administration, (iv) ProQuest, (v) Pol-On, the Polish scholarly bibliography operated by the University of Warsaw, (vi) Genamics, (vii) EBSCO, and (viii) Google Scholar - click here.